-The Priest’s House Museum invites you to participate in a Community Fundraising Day on Saturday December 9th to support its Revival Project.
-During the day, between 10.00 and 3.00 you will have a unique opportunity to sponsor an object from the museum’s collections, stir a Christmas pudding and make a wish, support the raffle and enjoy the festive atmosphere.
+The museum invites you to participate in a Community Fundraising Day on Saturday 9 December 2017 to support its Revival Project.
+During the day, between 10am and 3pm you will have a unique opportunity to sponsor an object from the museum’s collections, stir a Christmas pudding and make a wish, support the raffle and enjoy the festive atmosphere.
 Entrance is free.

 The museum has over 35,000 objects that tell the story of the people who have lived in East Dorset.
 These include artefacts of national significance as well as much beloved local objects from Wimborne and the rural villages.

 50 objects have been selected from the collections which deserve sponsorship.
 They include:

 Valentine cards from the later Georgian to the mid-Victorian period – a collection identified as of national importance